 The level of training required will depend on the type of work being done.
 Staff should also be trained in any necessary emergency procedures resulting from food contamination accidents and incident reporting.

-There is fitness to work guidance to help managers and staff prevent the spread of infection by advising which illnesses and symptoms staff should report and what managers should do in response.
+There is fitness to work guidance to help managers and staff prevent the spread of infection.
+The guidance advises which illnesses and symptoms staff should report.
+It explains what managers should do in response.

 Supplier food hygiene

-Under the Food Safety (Northern Ireland) Order 1991 and European Regulations, you must make sure that you give customers accurate descriptions of your food in menus, labelling and advertising.
+Under the Food Safety (Northern Ireland) Order 1991 and European Regulations, you must make sure that you give customers accurate descriptions of your food.
+This includes menus, labelling and advertising.
 Information given to customers must not be misleading.

 Keeping accurate records will help you comply with your legal requirements.
 The level of record keeping required will depend on the nature and extent of your food business.
-Guides such as the Safe Catering Pack, safer food better business and industry guides will assist you to meeting your legal requirements.
+Guides such as the Safe Catering Pack will help you meet your legal duties.